MepHist2721Y/MepHist2721Y/README.md

 - 👋 Hi, I’m @MepHist2721Y
 - 👀 I’m interested in coding
-- 🌱 I’m currently working as Syastem Engineer at Fore Solution Pvt Ltd.
+- 🌱 I’m currently working as System Engineer at Fore Solution Pvt Ltd.
 - 💞️ I’m looking to collaborate on CEH
 - 📫 How to reach me Insta => **4_o_4.error_6_6_6_**